 - Added Advanced API to control the Server Side Ad Insertion events.

 - Open new ways to provide thumbnails data (just the VTT file with images’ URI) and an improved algorithm for achieving the best efficiency while searching the corresponding images.
 It is also done for the subtitles cues search.

 - Dynamic & Static Thumbnail support.

-- The possibility to use external subtitles over streams that are already encoded and packaged without subtitles; it offers users the possibility to lower CDN expenses by avoiding the cost associated with re-encoding and repackaging of the same streams with the subtitles.
+- The possibility to use external subtitles over streams that are already encoded and packaged without subtitles.
+It offers users the possibility to lower CDN expenses by avoiding the cost associated with re-encoding and repackaging of the same streams with the subtitles.
 If the content doesn’t contain subtitles, we fully support custom external subtitles.

-- Advanced player analytics report.
+- Advanced player analytics reporting.

 NexPlayer SDK offers a uniform API for all platforms.
 It has been completely designed and developed by us and is not based on open-source code like most other players on the market.
 This means that there are no dependencies on any 3rd party SW and allows us to control the functionality of the entire SW stack.
 New features, updates and upgrades can be added very quickly thereby reducing time to market.

 NexPlayer provides expert engineering resources that offer:

 - Comprehensive set of market-driven high-quality player features that enable: